eclipsesource/emfcloud-website-source/content/documentation/modelHub/content.md

 const model: CoffeeModelRoot = await modelHub.getModel<CoffeeModelRoot>(modelId);
 ```

-**Note:**: If the model is already loaded, the in-memory instance will be immediately returned.
+**Note:** If the model is already loaded, the in-memory instance will be immediately returned.
 Otherwise, the model hub will look for a Persistence Contribution that can handle the requested `modelId`, and load it before returning it.
 Since loading may require asynchronous operations, the `getModel()` method is itself asynchronous.

 After applying some changes, you can save your model.
 For editing the model, the ModelHub uses Commands executed on a CommandStack, identified by a CommandStackId.
 When using a single model, the commandStackId can be the same value as the modelId.
 However, since Commands may affect multiple models in some cases, you may want to use a different CommandStackId.
 When saving this CommandStack, all models that have been modified by a Command executed on this CommandStack will be saved.